India's major parties field few women in race to parliament

 Women now make up just 11.8 percent and 12.8 percent of the total candidates nominated by Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP) and the main opposition Congress respectively, candidate lists show.

-“Very few women are asked (to stand for elections),” said Santosh Ahlawat, the only woman MP from the western state of Rajasthan, and a member of Modi’s Hindu nationalist BJP.
+“Very few women are asked (to stand for elections),” said Santosh Ahlawat, the only woman MP from Rajasthan, and a member of BJP.

 “I don’t know why women are punished.
 Are they punished for being women?” said Ahlawat, who was not nominated this year.